 Joyce L. Epstein’s school-home partnership model states that partnerships are strongest when communication is clear, shared, and steady across the three spheres of school, family, and community.
 Family Engagement Committees can support this work and make sure communication aligns with mutually shared goals.

-Above, we’ve identified ways the School Signals platform is built per Epstein’s principles to foster the school-home partnership.
+School communication platforms that are designed per Epstein’s principles foster the school-home partnership.
 Students feel the positive difference when families and schools are rooted in the same conversations and the shared community.